wp-plugins/wp-math-captcha/readme.txt

 == Changelog ==

+= 1.0.3 =
+* New: German translation, thanks to Stephan Hilchenbach

 = 1.0.2 =
 * New: Option to delete plugin settings on deactivation
 * New: Persian translation by Ali Mirzaei